The beginner’s guide to… Formula 1 engine and gearbox penalties

 In the event of either a power unit or gearbox penalty, drivers and their teams may decide to make an array of changes – incurring multiple penalties – at the same time, taking an initial hit to free up their pool for the remainder of the campaign.

-Certain circuits are more popular for these sweeping component changes, such as Monza and Spa-Francorchamps, where the nature of the layout – and particularly their long straights – make it easier for drivers to make up lost ground, while benefitting from fresh units.
+Certain circuits are more popular for these sweeping component changes, such as Monza and Spa-Francorchamps, where the nature of the layout – and particularly their long straights – make it easier for drivers to recover lost ground, while benefitting from fresh units.

 But why do the drivers get grid penalties for changing these parts?